drone-labs/about/README.md

 ```

 #### 4. Adjust boot settings
 Power off the board then remove the SD Card.
-Plug the USB to serial adapter
-to UT0 Header (UART0).
-With the terminal emulator still alive, power on the board and catch the
+With the terminal emulator
+still alive, power on the board and catch the u-boot prompt before he
-u-boot prompt before he fire up the OS (by default, a 2 second countdown).
+fire up the OS (by default, a 2 second countdown).
-We need to tell u-boot where to find the two partitions (boot on VFAT
+We now need to tell u-boot where to find the two partitions (boot on VFAT
 and rootfs on ext4), then uEnv.txt (on the boot partition) will be adjusted.
 When u-boot is properly configured, he loads uEnv.txt file and execute the
 uenvcmd variable contents.